displaynameroblox/displayoptiy/README.md

 ---

 ## ⚠️ Disclaimer
-This project is still indev .
+This project is still indev.
 No guarantees of stability or updates.
 Use at your own risk.

 ---

-# Update!
+# Updates!

-# v0.8:
+# V0.9.1

-Fixed gui not loading in
+Fixed GUI not loading in!

-Added new themes

 # V0.9